recagu/tost/README.md

-the script made by Tostapane modified to exclude bssid's i have put 4 bssid's as a example
+the script made by n0nexist modified to exclude bssid's i have put 4 bssid's as a example